 Indicate and explain the type of cookies installed.

-Be presented in all languages in which the website has.
+Present in all languages which the website has.

 Indicate all third-parties that can install cookies.